a-jartseva/RiboSeq-Analysis/README.md

 Place all of your (gzipped) Fastq format files in a single directory, and create a file called "libraries.txt" which contains a description of the libraries in your analysis.

-Follow the structure in the below example when creating your libraries.txt file:
+The libraries.txt file should follow the format of the below example:

 ```
 Index1       MuLV    Rattus_norvegicus       mock            RiboSeq-CHX